Toshiyuki Adachi: Early life

-Adachi was born on May 20, 1954, in the Hyogo Prefecture of Japan.
+Adachi was born on May 20, 1954, in the Nishinomiya, Hyōgo Prefecture of Japan.
 He graduated from Kyoto University in 1977 with a degree in engineering, and earned a graduate degree in engineering from that same university in 1979.

 Career

 Prior to his election to the House of Councillors, Adachi worked in the Ministry of Construction (now called Ministry of Land, Infrastructure, Transport and Tourism or MLIT).
 A summary of his career is presented below: